hernantz/blog/content/no-sql-databases-are-glorified-caches.md

 [This is were the trade-off is](http://www.sarahmei.com/blog/2013/11/11/why-you-should-never-use-mongodb/), data has to be modeled beforehand.
 New aggregates, reports, new relationships, etc impose a challenge for document databases.

 A document database is a glorified cache, a filterable filesystem where you can grep for some JSON, where files contain all you need (and more).
+It's performance and scalability comes at a cost of simplicity.

-On that note, and to be fear, many document databases offer other interesting features that include: real time reactivity, offline support, streaming/merging changes, direct access to clients to handle thousands of simultaneous connections, where there's no need to convert JSON to SQL back and forth through an HTTP API.
+On that note, and to be fair, many document databases offer other interesting features that include: real time reactivity, offline support, streaming/merging changes, direct access to clients to handle thousands of simultaneous connections, where there's no need to convert JSON to SQL back and forth through an HTTP API.

 On the other hand, [SQL might be a poor API](https://blog.nelhage.com/post/some-opinionated-sql-takes/), but it is powerful, and along with ACID, strong consistency, transactional updates, are features that are very important when dealing with money for example, not so much in a social network where transactions can be optimistic and consistency can be eventual.

 ## Conclusion